-This month we caught up with our amazing brother Blair to find out a little more about his yoga journey and his exciting new journey as a teacher trainee facilitator
+This month we caught up with our beautiful sister Jo to find out a little more about her yoga journey and the power of moon cycles.

 Tell us a little about how you first came to yoga…

 I was about 14 when my mum suggested it as I was having a bit of a hard time at school.
 My parents’ solution was always exercise but I disliked most forms of movement…until I found yoga!
 That first savasana made me cry and felt like such a huge weight lifted.
 From then on it s-l-o-w-l-y weaved its way into my life (I mean once or twice a week), and around age 2I started self-practice when I went travelling.
 That was it.

 Where did you learn to teach yoga?

 I always had the sneaky suspicion I wanted to teach but never had the confidence to voice that to myself or others.
 Luckily my teacher Sherrie encouraged me to do a teacher training about 4 years ago now, and I’ve never looked back.
 I started my training with a Thai Yin Yoga course in Dorset, England.
 It’s a beautiful form of yin with movement, based on Thai Massage principles.
 I then studied Vinyasa Yoga with Nicole Walsh in Sydney, and am now training with Maty Ezraty.
 It’s the only thing I’ve ever actually wanted to study!

 I can’t actually remember my very first class, but I know that in the early days I hired a dance studio out and it was mostly lovely friends and family supporting.
 I would sweat and shake before class, but once I was in there and sharing the nerves faded away.
 Before long I found that I needed to get over my ego, and myself and realize people just want to feel good and I could be a catalyst for that.
 The less I make it about me, the better it is!

 How do you start your day, do you have a morning routine?